Dame-Dango/STACKtheFlags2020/README.md

 ---
-title: Govtech's Stack The Flag CTF Competition
+title: Govtech's STACK the Flags CTF Competition
 nav_order: 1
 ---
-# Govtech's Stack The Flag CTF Competition
+# Govtech's STACK the Flags CTF Competition

 It has been a while since our team has played officially for a Capture the Flag competition.